Federal2JZ/hangman596/README.md

 ## File Structure
-milestone_2.py: Part of the process, created the variables for the game. milestone_3.py: Part of the process, Checked if the guessed character is in the word
+milestone_2.py: Part of the process, created the variables for the game. milestone_3.py: Part of the process, checked if the guessed character is in the word. milestone_4.py: Part of the process, created the game class.

 ## Installation
 1. Clone the repository to your local machine: ```git clone https://github.com/Federal2JZ/hangman596.git```.